 2.13 Other Orders

-At the time of the scheduling conference, the Master may prepare any other preliminary Orders necessary to expedite the case or to facilitate settlement.
+At the time of the scheduling conference, the Magistrate may prepare any other preliminary Orders necessary to expedite the case or to facilitate settlement.

 3.1 Custody/Visitation Mediation Program

 If ordered to attend custody/visitation mediation, participation in the program requires:

 - Attendance at two separate two hour sessions with a mediator appointed by the Court.